 The American Federation of Musicians and Employers’ Pension Fund is administered by a Board of Trustees, a group consisting of eight AFM union officers and eight employer representatives.

-The day-to-day operation of the Fund is the responsibility of a Fund Administrator and a staff of 55 people.
+The day-to-day operation of the Fund is the responsibility of a Fund Administrator and a staff of approximately 70 people.
 Their work includes ensuring that contributions are received and credited, maintaining eligibility files, processing pension applications and contributions, answering questions and sending out pension checks each month to participants and their beneficiaries.

 How Can a Musician Become a Participant in the Plan?